 In May 2010, we amended our commercial agreement with Walmart, our largest retail distributor, and GE Money Bank.
 The amendment modifies the terms of our agreement related to our co-branded GPR MoneyCard, which significantly increased the sales commission rates we pay to Walmart for our products sold in their stores.
 The new agreement commenced on May 1, 2010 with a five-year term.
 As an incentive to amend our prepaid card program agreement, we issued Walmart 2,208,552 shares of our Class A common stock.
 These shares are subject to our right to repurchase them at \$0.01 per share upon termination of our agreement with Walmart other than a termination arising out of our knowing, intentional and material breach of the agreement.
 Our right to repurchase the shares lapses with respect to 36,810 shares per month over the 60-month term of the agreement.
 The repurchase right will expire as to all shares of Class A common stock that remain subject to the repurchase right if we experience a "prohibited change of control," as defined in the agreement, if we experience a "change of control," as defined in the stock issuance agreement, or under certain other limited circumstances, which we currently believe are remote.
-We have also granted Walmart registration rights for all of its shares of our Class A common stock that are no longer subject to our repurchase right.
-In connection with the share issuance, Walmart entered into an agreement to vote its shares in proportion to the way the rest of our stockholders vote their shares.
-As of March 31, 2011, 1,803,642 shares of Class A common stock issued to Walmart were subject to our repurchase right.
+As of June 30, 2011, 1,693,212 shares of Class A common stock issued to Walmart were subject to our repurchase right.

-Note 6-Stockholders' Equity (Continued)
+Note 6- Stockholders' Equity (continued)